ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 non-Microsoft SUT implementation.
 However, the SUT control adapter should be appropriately configured to connect to non-Microsoft SUT implementation.
-All test suites in the package contain a protocol adapter, three of which contain an SUT control adapter.
+All test suites in the package contain a protocol adapter, and three of which contain an SUT control adapter.

 ### Protocol Adapter